AneekRahman/jstyling/docs/index.md

   - styleName: "string"
     All of the JavaScript supported options!

-##### The full list of all the options are the same as vanilla javascript.
-You can follow this useful guide for all the possible options:
+<b>The full list of all the options are the same as vanilla javascript.
+You can follow this useful guide for all the possible options:<b>

 [w3schools.com](https://www.w3schools.com/jsref/dom_obj_style.asp)